Final Fantasy Legend II: Gameplay

 Battles from the Game Boy original (top) and the Nintendo DS remake (bottom).

 Final Fantasy Legend II, known in Japan as SaGa 2: Hihou Densetsu, is a role-playing video game.
 Set in a science fiction-based world, players take on the role of a four-person party with both humans and monsters able to be recruited.
 Most of the gameplay is carried over from the first game.
 The player navigates a party of four character through the game world, exploring areas and interacting with non-player characters (NPCs).
 Most of the game occurs in towns, castles, caves, and similar areas, all viewed from a top-down perspective.

 The party slowly unlocks new worlds to explore, starting with the First World, and are able to save anywhere outside combat.
 Players can journey between locations via the world map, a downsized representation of the different worlds.
 Players can freely navigate around the world map screen unless restricted by terrain, such as water or mountains.
 During exploration, the party can talk with NPCs to gather information about how to progress the narrative, with notes being collected in a journal.

 Like The Final Fantasy Legend, travel is occasionally interrupted by random enemy encounters.
 The game uses a turn-based battle system, where party members take turns using abilities such as attacks, spells, and items.
 At the end of battles, character statistics (stats) are raised randomly, with different upgrades between character types.
-Downed units are restored to full health at the end of a battle.
+Downed units are restored to one health at the end of a battle.
 If all characters fall in battle, they can be revived by the character Odin in exchange for needing to fight him in the future.
 The party will find magical stones called MAGI that can be equipped for new abilities and upgrades.